ikechiafrics/Meta_Chef/README.md

 Endpoints used

-Get Random Recipes - Gets random recipes from the Api to display food items on the home page Search Recipes - Search through hundreds of thousands of recipes using advanced filtering and ranking.
+- Get Random Recipes - Gets random recipes from the Api to display food items on the home page
+- Search Recipes - Search through hundreds of thousands of recipes using advanced filtering and ranking.
-Quick Answer - Search through hundreds of thousands of recipes using advanced filtering and ranking.
+- Quick Answer - Search through hundreds of thousands of recipes using advanced filtering and ranking.

 External Libraries

-Google Materials
+- Google Materials
-Glide Images
+- Glide Images

-1. User (Required and Optional)
+1. User

 Required Must-have Stories